List of Stargirl characters: Mike Dugan

-Mike Dugan (portrayed by Trae Romano) is a Pat Dugan's son and Courtney's stepbrother.
+Mike Dugan (portrayed by Trae Romano) is Pat Dugan's son and Courtney's stepbrother.

 Mike lived with his single father, Pat Dugan, in California with their dog.
 They moved around a lot when Mike was younger, but seemingly settled in California after Pat met Barbara Whitmore.
 When Pat and Barbara married, Mike gained a stepmother and new stepsister, Courtney.
 The blended family moved from California to Blue Valley, Nebraska.
 While he was not thrilled about the idea of moving to a nowhere town, he quickly adjusted to the small-town lifestyle but throwing himself into gaming.

 In the first season, Pat Dugan arrives at the former house of the Whitmore's, his son Mike in the passenger seat and their dog Max in the backseat.
 Mike voices his disapproval about moving to a rural location that does not have several popular California food locations.
 Pat begs his son to stay positive, only to get a snarky reply that he's positive it'll blow ass.
 Mike tells his father he thought they were gonna stop moving around when he hooked up with Barbara, a term Pat rejects.
 Mike tries to pitch other ways of saying hooked up, but Pat ignores his son's snarkiness.

 In season two, Cindy uses Mike as bait for the JSA to encounter the Injustice Unlimited.
 After a brief ownership of Thunderbolt's pen, he later finds that his friend Jakeem owns it.